ednen/Replication-Study-PromptShield-Methodology-for-Prompt-Injection-Detection/README.md

 ## Overview

 This repository contains an implementation replicating the PromptShield methodology for detecting prompt injection attacks on Large Language Models (LLMs).
-The work validates PromptShield's approach using Llama 3.1 8B with Low-Rank Adaptation (LoRA) fine-tuning and demonstrates deployment-viable performance on the PromptShield benchmark dataset.
+The work validates PromptShield's approach using Llama 3.1 8B with Low-Rank Adaptation (LoRA) fine-tuning and demonstrates deployment-viable performance on the PromptShield benchmark dataset.Model itself can be reached from https://huggingface.co/Ednen/promptshieldreplicate/tree/main.

 ## Motivation